Progyny, Inc. Announces Details for Its First Quarter 2023 Results Report

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Progyny, Inc. (Nasdaq: PGNY), a leading benefits management company specializing in fertility and family building benefits solutions, will report its financial results for the quarterly period ended March 31, 2023 after the close of the market on Monday, May 8, 2023.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Progyny, Inc. PGNY, a leading benefits management company specializing in fertility and family building benefits solutions, will report its financial results for the quarterly period ended March 31, 2023 after the close of the market on Monday, May 8, 2023.

 The company will host a conference call at 4:45 P.M.
 Eastern Time (1:45 P.M.
 Pacific Time) and issue a press release regarding its financial results prior to the start of the call.